Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 ### Design choices

 #### Fonts
 * Fonts for my website are from [GOOGLE FONTS](https://fonts.google.com/).
-I have decided to go with [Simonetta](https://fonts.google.com/specimen/Simonetta?preview.text=Rock%20Paper%20Scissors&preview.text_type=custom&query=ox) as I feel in my opinion this is a modern and stylish and current feel and is easy to read.I also chose the same for my header as I feel this contasts well with the main text as when larger its flair is even more noticabe in my opinion.
+I have decided to go with [Simonetta](https://fonts.google.com/specimen/Simonetta?preview.text=Rock%20Paper%20Scissors&preview.text_type=custom&query=ox) as I feel in my opinion this is a modern and stylish and current feel and is easy to read.
+I also chose the same for my header as I feel this contrasts well with the main text as when larger its flair is even more noticeable in my opinion.
 I have also gone with [Irish Grover](https://fonts.google.com/specimen/Irish+Grover?preview.text=Rock%20Paper%20Scissors&preview.text_type=custom)
-* Ive gone with this as its a bit wacky and out there and I wanted to give the game a cool looking but readable font.
+* I've gone with this as it's a bit wacky and out there and I wanted to give the game a cool looking but readable font.

 #### Icons
 * Icons for my website are from [FONT AWESOME LIBRARY](https://fontawesome.com/).The icons I have chosen are :